Here are some suggestions:

 - To facilitate the child’s cooperation for treatment: It is natural for young patients to resist long, uncomfortable and painful treatment.
 Therefore, the more they understand about their illness and effects of treatment, the more their feelings of unease will be alleviated.

 - To build up trust and a feeling of security: Hospital is a strange environment for children, forcing them to have to interact with many strange people during treatment.
 This will lead to feelings of insecurity.
 Through communicating with children and helping them to understand and adjust to the treatment, parents can reassure them that they are not alone.

-You can contact us through a doctor, by nurse referral to our family service centre or you can call +852 2328 8323 to contact us.
-Our family counsellor will schedule an appointment time with you.
-We can also meet you at the hospital or our service centre upon your request.
+Please call our service hotline at +852 2319 1122.
+Our family counsellors will schedule an interview with you in at the hospital or our service centres upon your request.
 Cancer comes suddenly and disturbs a whole family’s life.
 We hope to walk with you and share other families’ experiences with you.

 - Who should be the one?
 Parents are the best people to talk to their child.
 Parents may consider inviting other people close to their child, or the attending doctor to tell the child about the disease.
 Parents should encourage the child to ask as much as possible.

 - When is the right time?
 It depends on the emotional state of the child and parents themselves.
 If doctor has already made the diagnosis and the parents’ emotional state is stable, parents should consider explaining the facts to the child as soon as possible.